Login

 7. Withdrawing from the Tournament

-7.1 Before Registration Closes: Players can only withdraw by contacting the Event Coordinator.
+7.1 Before Registration Closes: Players can only withdraw by contacting the Event Manager.
 Players who withdraw from the tournament before the tournament registration closing date will be entitled to a registration fee refund.

-7.2 After Registration Closes but Before the Tournament Day: Players who withdraw are required to inform the Event Coordinator or Tournament Manager by email or telephone.
+7.3 After the Draw Seeding is Completed but Before the Tournament Day: Players who withdraw are required to inform the Event Manager by email or telephone.
 The entry fee will not be refunded.

-7.3 On the Tournament Day: Players must contact the Event Coordinator, immediately by telephone.
+7.4 On the Tournament Start Day, or During the Event: Players must contact the Event Manager, immediately by telephone.
 Leaving a message is not sufficient.
 The entry fee will not be refunded.

 Icons Courtesy of Icon8